 How to obtain a Full Diagnostic Assessment Report

 - Ask your school or FE college to arrange for any additional assessment that may be needed.
 (A Form 8 is not a Full Diagnostic Assessment.)

 - Contact one of the organisations which has a professional register of Specialist Teacher Assessors who hold the Assessment Practising Certificate:

 British Dyslexia Association http://www.bdadyslexia.org.uk/services/assessments Tel: 0333 405 4555

 Alternatively, an assessment can be carried out by a Psychologist who is registered with the Health and Care Professions Council.

 When you have your report please contact us for a registration appointment.

-Based on the screening results we may refer you for a three-hour assessment with one of our assessors.
-There may be some exceptions to this referral process, for example, if you are near the end of your course or on a short course.
+The university can offer initial screenings for dyslexia and dyspraxia.
+If the scores from the screening indicate a probability of dyslexia or dyspraxia you may be invited to attend a full diagnostic assessment.
+There are exceptions to this referral process, for example, if you are near the end of your course or on a short course.

 Our registration appointments last about an hour and we use any assessment recommendations to set up your ‘reasonable adjustments’.

 The Equality and Human Rights Commission (EHRC) defines ‘reasonable adjustments’ as: